Avian influenza information for veterinarians

 No further cases of high pathogenicity avian influenza have been detected in Victoria since 24 June.

-- Properties within the Meredith control area still require permits for moving birds, poultry products and equipment.
+Properties that remain in the Meredith control area still require permits for moving birds, poultry products, and equipment.

 Domestic poultry are no longer required to remain inside enclosures anywhere in Victoria.